MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/quickstart.md

         }

   > [!NOTE]
-> **Note**: Attempting to build the application at this point will result in errors that will be fixed later.
+  > Attempting to build the application at this point will result in errors that will be fixed later.

   Save the changes to **MainPage.xaml.cs** by pressing **CTRL+S**, and close the file.